Recap: Supernatural S 08 E 15 Mans Best Friend With Benefits

 - Big Bad Friend: Spencer acts like he's genuinely concerned about James's problems, but it turns out that he orchestrated all of it.

-You did just gank a Hellhound
+You did just gank a hellhound

 , which is no slice of pie

-, and there is a minefield of who knows what crap ahead.
+, and there is a minefield of who-knows-what crap ahead.

-- Blood from the Mouth: At the end of the episode, Sam coughs and bleeds from the mouth, hinting that completing the first trial of God may have bigger health consequences that they thought.
+- Blood from the Mouth: At the end of the episode, Sam coughs and bleeds from the mouth, hinting that completing the first trial of God may have bigger health consequences than they thought.